Cavalier RBS traders move "the entire fixing, hahaha"

 STEAK, BUT NO BOLLINGER

-RBS traders promised everything from "sushi rolls from yesterday" to "lunch ... for the whole desk" in exchange for favourable submissions, according to the U.S. Commodity Futures Trading Commission order.
+RBS traders promised everything from "sushi rolls from yesterday" to "lunch ... for the whole desk" in exchange for favorable submissions, according to the U.S. Commodity Futures Trading Commission order.

 "If u cud see ur way to a small drop there might be a steak in it for ya, haha," a broker said.